iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 <a name="q15"></a>
 #### 15. From a table of names, write a query that only returns EVEN number rows.

-For this query we will use the **ROW_NUMBER()** window function in a CTE (Common Table Expression) and the **MODULO** operator.
+For this query we will use the **ROW_NUMBER()** window function in a CTE (Common Table Expression) and the **MODULO** (remainder) operator.
 For easier tracking, I will use common MALE names for odd number entries and FEMALE names for the even number entries.

 ````sql
 DROP TABLE IF EXISTS common_names;